Shahanur Rahman

 Shahanur Rahman (born 25 April 1996) is a Bangladeshi cricketer.
 He made his first-class debut for Sylhet Division in the 2016–17 National Cricket League on 25 September 2016.
 He is an off-spinner who bats in the lower middle order.

-In his third match, against Chittagong Division, he scored 102 in Sylhet's first innings then took 5 for 66 in Chittagong's first innings.
+In his third match, against Chittagong Division, he scored 102 in Sylhet's first innings, then took 5 for 66 in Chittagong's first innings.

-He made his List A debut for Partex Sporting Club in the 2016–17 Dhaka Premier Division Cricket League on 12 April 2017.
+He made his List A debut for Partex Sporting Club against Prime Doleshwar Sporting Club in the 2016–17 Dhaka Premier Division Cricket League on 12 April 2017.
+He took two top-order wickets for 47 runs and affected a runout on debut.